moorepants/learn-multibody-dynamics/orientation.rst

      \hat{a}_z \cdot \hat{n}_x &\hat{a}_z \cdot \hat{n}_y & \hat{a}_z \cdot \hat{n}_z
    \end{bmatrix}

+We call :math:`{}^A\mathbf{C}^N` the "direction cosine matrix" as a general description of the relative orientation of two reference frames.
 This matrix uniquely defines the relative orientation between reference frames :math:`N` and :math:`A`, it is invertible, and its inverse is equal to the transpose, as shown above in the simple example.
 The direction cosine matrix found in the prior section for a simple orientation is a specific case of this more general definition.
-The direction cosine matrix is also referred to as a rotation matrix in some texts.
+The direction cosine matrix is also referred to as a "rotation matrix" or "orientation matrix" in some texts.

+.. todo:: Apply the general definition of the direction cosine matrix to a simple rotation about x to show it is the same as we worked out above.

 Successive Orientations
 =======================

-Successive orientations of a series of reference frames provides a convenient way to manage orientation among more than a single pair.
+Successive orientations of a series of reference frames provides a convenient way to describe an arbitrary orientation between a pair of reference frames.
 Below, an additional reference frame :math:`B` is shown that is simply oriented with respect to :math:`A` in the same way that :math:`A` is from :math:`N` above.

 .. _orientation-simple-successive: